shawnnaquin/eeironworks/wp-content/plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 * **[Yoast SEO](https://wordpress.org/plugins/wordpress-seo/)**: Allows you to use title, url (canonical) and description from the Yoast SEO plugin.
 * **[WooCommerce](https://wordpress.org/plugins/woocommerce/)**: On product pages sets `og:type` to "product" and adds the price including tax to the `product:price` and `product:availability` tags.
 Also allows you to use the Product Category thumbnails as Open Graph Image and have Product Gallery images as additional Open Graph Images
+* **[WooCommerce Brands](https://woocommerce.com/products/brands/)**: On brand pages uses the brand image as Open Graph Image
 * **[SubHeading](https://wordpress.org/extend/plugins/subheading/)**: Add the SubHeading to the post/page title.
 * **[Business Directory Plugin](https://wordpress.org/extend/plugins/business-directory-plugin/)**: Allows you to use BDP listing contents as Open Graph Tags.

 == Installation ==

-1. Use the included automatic install feature on your WordPress admin panel and search for “Facebook Open Graph, Google+ and Twitter Card Tags”.
+1. Use the included automatic install feature on your WordPress admin panel and search for “Open Graph for Facebook, Google+ and Twitter Card Tags”.
 2. Activate the plugin through the `Plugins` menu in WordPress
-3. Go to `Options`, `Facebook Open Graph, Google+ and Twitter Card Tags` to set it up
+3. Go to `Options`, `Open Graph for Facebook, Google+ and Twitter Card Tags` to set it up

 == Frequently Asked Questions ==